 Chinese and American leaders believe that the environment is a low priority issue with plenty of common ground.
 This is a big mistake.
 The environment is as complex as other key diplomatic issues, featuring differing interests and priorities, weak Chinese institutions, Chinese defiance of international agreements, and conflict between Congress and the White House over how to achieve U.S. aims.

 Moreover, environmental issues have direct and serious implications for other U.S. foreign policy objectives.
 A warmer Sino-American relationship is stymied by China's reluctance to seek any middle ground with the United States until it is in firm control domestically.
-But the environmental problems created by China's
+But the environmental problems created by China's recent economic boom now threaten the country's fragile social, political, and economic infrastructure.
+This is a momentous issue, and the question is: Is China's economic growth sustainable?
+Progress in bilateral discussions rests on China's resolution of it.
+Fleeing to the environment as a short-term foreign policy sanctuary will be treacherous if

 - Full website and iPad access